Black Hammer Party: Attempts to establish Hammer City

 On May 3, 2021, the group announced that they had "liberated" 200 acres of land somewhere in Colorado, – later revealed to be Beaver Pines, San Miguel County – after raising over US$60,000 in donations (eventually reaching $112,000).
 Named the "Hammer City," they claimed through Facebook that the soil was "rich" and that "colonized people need their own land, their own space, their own modes of production [...]."
+The group promoted Hammer City as a place where "there will be no rent, no cops, no coronavirus, and no white people."
+It was referred to as a "no-whites zone".

 On May 14, the group missed a deadline to sign the documents for acquiring the land.
 On May 17, following reports of group members still squatting on the land while carrying firearms and wearing military gear, and after a brief armed standoff with a local man, the group was escorted out of the property by deputies of the San Miguel County police in the evening.
 The San Miguel County Sheriff later inspected the property, finding an unfinished footbridge over a drainage ditch, a real estate sign riddled with bullet holes, and 4-inch screws scattered on the road.
+By summer 2021, the Black Hammer Party had relocated to Atlanta, Georgia.